anmulay/CharHopLayout/README.md

 <b>5.ArrayLists:</b> List data structure to store alphabets, numbers and special characters

-<b>6.Tap Listener:</b> Action listerner to map the physical gestures to corresponding keyflow actions
+<b>6.Tap Listener:</b> Action listener to map the physical gestures to corresponding keyflow actions such as forward, backward, select, hop, reset, delete and speak out in keyflow

-<b>7.Keyflow Modes:</b> Modularized definitions and action for alphabets, numbers and special characters
+<b>7.Keyflow Modes:</b> Modularized definitions and action for alphabets, numbers and special characters along with edit and auto suggestions for typed syntagm

 <b> Functionalities:</b>